 • We've already started renovations in Constitution and Enterprise halls, which are getting new bathrooms, ending a three-year project of upgrading all bathrooms in the high-rises.
 This work began during the January session and will be completed over the summer months.

 • The courtyard entrance in Nassau and Suffolk will soon have card swipe access so that residents can enjoy use of the outdoor space, now outfitted with Adirondack chairs to relax and soak in the sun!

 • Next fall, first year students residing in Stuyvesant Hall will enjoy a newly painted building along with brand new furniture in their rooms.

-We have made changes to the buildings utilized for incoming first year students in Colonial Square: beginning fall 2018, first year students can choose either Williamsburg or Salem houses.
+We have made changes to the building utilized for incoming first year students in Colonial Square: beginning fall 2018, first year students can choose to reside in Williamsburg house.
 Continuing undergrads can now opt to reside in super single suites in Plymouth house (formerly grad and law school housing)!

 New Specialized Living Communities

 We are thrilled to announce three new housing options for residents.
 The first is gender inclusive housing available on a first come first serve basis in both Constitution and Nassau halls.
 Find out more.

 Incoming first year students will have the option to participate in two new exciting living learning communities; International Exploration and First-Generation.
 Find out more.